Canonical correlation analysis of stochastic trends via functional approximation: Definition of the estimators

 \section{Definition of the estimators}

-This section presents the proposed estimators of the number $s$ of stochastic trends (and the cointegrating rank $r$), of $\psi$ (the identified basis of the {\as}) and of $\beta$ (the identified basis of the {\cs}).
-The estimators are based on canonical correlation analysis.
+This section presents the proposed estimators of the number $s$ of stochastic trends and the cointegrating rank $r=p-s$, as well as of $\psi$ (the identified basis of the {\as}) and $\beta$ (the identified basis of the {\cs}).